Daemonlite/expense-tracker/README.md

 # expense-tracker
-an api that allows users to monitor their expenses
+a website that allows users to monitor their expenses